covid19-eu-zh/covid19-eu-data/README.md

 ### UK

+#### Scotland

+1. Starting from 2020-04-08, Scotland doesn't report numbers less than 5.
+So missing value in Scotland dataset starting from 2020-04-08 indicates a number less than 5.

 #### England

 1. In the first few days of reporting (before 2020-03-11), data of England is not always a number.
 To solve this problem, we added two columns, `cases_lower` and `cases_upper`, to reflect the range of the number of cases.